McQuaidRobotics/2024_Crescendo/src/main/java/com/igknighters/commands/AutoCommands.md

 ### Description

 Should not be used inside of a path.
-This command will maintain `Shooter` speed, point the `Swerve` and `Stem` at the target, and shoot the note.
+This command will reach `Shooter` speed, point the `Swerve` and `Stem` at the target, and shoot the note.

 ### Parameters